chelseaalford/Projects/**README.md

 3. **Monte Carlo Simulation:**
        Employed a Monte Carlo simulation to identify an optimal order quantity given uncertainties in production.
 Explored various optimal solutions using            utility theory analysis, VOI analysis, and probabilistic dependence.
 4. **NBA Case Study:**
        Employed people analytic tools to identify top NBA talent and quantify the benefits of talent acquisition.
+Used a multivariate linear regression built using the Lasso method to assess players’ contracts.
 5. **Optimization Model:**
        Built an optimization model to maximize profit given production constraints.
 Employed sensitivity analysis to explore various optimal solutions.
 6. **People Analytics:**